evkx/evkx.github.io/content/models/bmw/i5/i5_M60_xDrive/_index.md

 ## Performance

 The BMW i5 M60 xDrive has a maximum power of 442KW (601hp).
 The total torque is 795nm.
-The 0-100km/h sprint (0-62mph) takes 3,9 seconds.
-The top speed is 190 km/h.
+The 0-100km/h sprint (0-62mph) takes 3,8 seconds.
+The top speed is 230 km/h.

 ## Battery, range, and charging

 The battery has a gross capacity of 84,4kWh and a net capacity of 81,2kWh, meaning you have a 3,2kWh buffer for protection.
 (3,8%).
 The [WLTP range](../../../../guides/understandingrange/wltp) varies from 516 to 455 km (321-283 mi), depending on car options.
 Bigger wheels are an example of an equipment option that increases consumption and reduces the electric range.
 The consumption is between 15,7kWh/100km for the basic version and 17,8kWh/100km for the top trim version for the WLTP standard test.
 For more details about the range, see real-world data and range listing on this model's [range and consumption](rangeandconsumption/) page.

-The maximum DC charging speed is kW.
+The maximum DC charging speed is 205kW.
 A full charge from 0 - 100% would take 56 minutes, while a more common scenario of 10-80% would take 29 minutes.
 If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 3% to 50% resulting in an actual charge speed including time loss on 118kW.
 Each charge session would take 19 minutes and 26 seconds.

 For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 22kWh/100km, 1000km will take 9 hours and 31 minutes to drive.
 This trip will require four charge session(s) charging from 3% to 46%.
 The total time lost for charging will be 71 minutes.
 ### Onboard charger